Thursday, 11 November 2010

 mass audience common people

-Middle England Martin Jacques has complained that Middle England is a "metaphor for respectability, the nuclear family, conservatism, whiteness, middle age and the status quo" New Statesman 25 Oct 07 (that’s a euphemism, Martin, not a metaphor)
+Middle England Martin Jacques has complained that Middle England is a "metaphor for respectability, the nuclear family, conservatism, whiteness, middle age and the status quo" (New Statesman 2007 That’s a euphemism, not a metaphor.)

 ordinary people common people, less-than-rich people